danielhour/danielhour/README.md

 Gave it up to make iOS apps 👨🏻‍💻.
 Engineering Manager at [Hodinkee](https://apps.apple.com/app/apple-store/id1008305274).
 Previously at [GOAT](https://apps.apple.com/us/app/goat-sneakers-apparel/id966758561).

-**You can find me in Downtown Los Angeles working on one of three things:**
+**You can find me in DTLA working on one of three things:**

 ```
 - Pixelfits 👖
-- the Hodinkee iOS app ⌚️
+- my golf swing ⛳️
-- or my golf game ⛳️
+- or the Hodinkee app ⌚️
 ```

 ## 👖 **Pixelfits**